sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-process/send-data-sumo-logic.md

 linkTitle: "Send Data to Sumo Logic"
 guide_title: "Send data to Sumo Logic with Sensu"
 type: "guide"
-description: "Put Sensu Go's observability pipeline into action.
-Follow this guide to configure a check and a handler that sends Sensu data to Sumo Logic for long-term log and metrics storage."
+description: "Put Sensu's observability pipeline into action.
+Follow this guide to configure a handler to send Sensu data to Sumo Logic for long-term log and metrics storage."
 weight: 19
 version: "6.3"
 product: "Sensu Go"